-- A. All students must choose their thesis/essay mentor from the IDM primary and secondary faculty. - B. A minimum of 42 credits of graduate study is required for MPH degrees in Pitt Public Health.
-A grade point average of at least a B (GPA = 3.0) and a least an "S" in Pitt Public Health core courses which make up the program for any graduate degree must be maintained.
+- A. Thesis/Essay Mentor.
+All students must choose their thesis/essay mentor from the IDM primary and secondary faculty. - B. Credit Requirement: A minimum of 42 credits of graduate study is required for MPH degrees in Pitt Public Health. - C. GPA: A grade point average of at least a B (GPA = 3.0) and at least an "S" in Pitt Public Health core courses which make up the program for any graduate degree must be maintained.
 A student with full graduate status is automatically placed on probation whenever their cumulative graduate GPA falls below 3.0.
 When a student's QPA falls below 3.0 the student, advisor, and department receive notice from the school's Student Performance Committee.
-If a student has a cumulative GPA below 3.0 for two consecutive terms, they are likely to be dismissed from the program.
-Students must have a cumulative GPA of 3.0 or above to be eligible to graduate. - C. A grade of B or better must be maintained for all school wide core courses required in a student's academic program (see summary of requirements above).
+If a student has a cumulative GPA below for two consecutive terms, they are likely to be dismissed from the program.
+Students must have a cumulative GPA of 3.0 or above to be eligible to graduate. - D. Grade Requirement: A grade of B or better must be maintained for all school wide core courses required in a student's academic program (see summary of requirements above).
 If a grade of C is earned Pitt Public Health Educational Policies and Curriculum Committee recommends that the student and advisor meet to discuss the grade and that the student is strongly encouraged to re-take the core course.
 However, this final decision is up to the advisor and the student.
-If a grade below a C is earned, that student must repeat the course. - D. Completion of a satisfactory essay or thesis. - E. Normally, full-time students enroll for no more than 9-12 credits per term.
-The absolute maximum number of credits any student can take is 15. - F. Full-time students are expected to complete their degree within 2 years after admission to the program.
-It is recommended that part-time students complete their degree within 3-4 years after admission to the program. - G. If a thesis is completed, copies of the approved signed bound thesis are required to be submitted to the faculty advisor and the IDM academic office.
-The finalized electronic thesis (ETD) must also be submitted to the IDM academic office, in addition to the Pitt Public Health Office of Student Affairs.
+If a grade below a C is earned, that student must repeat the course. - E. Essay/Thesis: Completion of a satisfactory essay or thesis. - F. Full-Time Status: Full-time students should register for 9-15 credits per semester. - G. Degree Completion: Full-time students are expected to complete their degree within 2 years after admission to the program.
+It is recommended that part-time students complete their degree within 3-4 years after admission to the program.

+H. Thesis/Essay If a thesis is completed, copies of the approved signed bound thesis are required to be submitted to the faculty advisor and the IDM academic office.
+The finalized electronic thesis (ETD) must also be submitted to the Pitt Public Health Office of Student Affairs.
 If an essay is completed copies of the approved signed bound essay are required to be submitted to the faculty advisor, IDM academic office, and Pitt Public Health Office of Student Affairs.
-An electronic copy of the essay is also to be submitted to the IDM academic office.